 RSI develops data warehouses and business intelligence solutions.
-The acquisition of RSI will enable the Group to increase its foot print in The acquisition was executed through common stock purchase agreement to acquire 100% of equity interest in RSI.
+The acquisition of RSI will enable the Group to increase its foot print in development of data warehouses and business intelligence solutions space.

+The acquisition was executed through common stock purchase agreement to acquire 100% of equity interest in RSI.